Faithful Gather in Rome to Pray for a Church in ‘Crisis’

 The Church “must recover strength of mind, the language of the saints, the language of the fathers of the Church, and this will refill the churches, because strong language is the language of Jesus, because Jesus always attracts by the Cross.”

-He said the crisis in the Church was due to a crisis of faith that was due to people feeling they could do whatever they wanted.
+He said the crisis in the Church was due to a crisis of faith that was owed itself to people feeling they could do whatever they wanted.
 But quoting from the Second Vatican Council document Dei Verbum, he said, “We must be faithful and obedient to sacred scripture, the Sacraments and also to the Magisterium.”

-“It is important to return to fidelity to Magisterium,” he said.
-“What is new is not what I or a priest say, but what is in Jesus Christ, yesterday today and tomorrow and forever.”
+“It is important to return to fidelity to the Magisterium,” he said.
+“What is new is not what I or a priest say, but what is in Jesus Christ, yesterday, today, tomorrow and forever.”

 Boris said although he wished “even more people had joined” the vigil, he was “very happy so many people had got to pray here.”